 8. Change aligners in the Evening

 Inserting your new aligners at night time has two benefits.
 Firstly it means that you get to sleep through the stage when they feel tightest and most uncomfortable.
 Secondly, by morning your teeth will already have shifted and the aligners will therefore be easier to remove.
-Popping them in last thing at night, accompanied by a mild painkiller is probably the way to go if you think they will cause you trouble.
+Popping them in the last thing at night, accompanied by a mild painkiller is probably the way to go if you think they will cause you trouble.

 9. Speak to your dentist